 Conclude and Add Your CTAs

 The best way to ensure that your CTA is compelling is to place it at the end of your article.
-This way, you will know that anyone who reads through your article has made an effort and is willing to take action.
+This way, you will know that anyone who reads through your writing has made an effort and is willing to take action.

-When writing an evergreen content article, you must include a call to action at the end of every article.
+When writing an evergreen content article, you must include a call to action at the end of every piece.
 Since these articles are meant to be evergreen (live forever), there must be some link that urges readers further down the sales funnel (such as a landing page where they can buy something).

 The last step of your content marketing strategy is to add a CTA (call to action) to your content.
 This is the final step to help convert visitors into subscribers or customers.
 You can use any of the following CTAs: